-- ii.
+- a.
 Each year is represented on the Committee.
-In the case that applicants from all years do not accept their respective nominations, the Committee will be structured to include as equal representation as possible. - A7.
-While elected council members are preferred, it is at the discretion of the Chair and the Director of Social Issues to choose to elect non-council members to join the Bursary Committee. - A8.
-Members of the Bursary Committee, upon election, will undergo bursary training organised by the Bursary Chair. - A9.
-Members of the Bursary Committee will maintain privacy and not disclose any bursary-related information to members outside of the Committee, and act in an unbiased manner when conducting matters under the Bursary Committee. - A10.
-The Committee shall address any issues related to bursaries by presenting a report at Council.
-These reports shall summarize any issues recognized in the awarding of bursaries and actions taken to improve the system. - A11.
-The committee shall evaluate bursary applications and dispense bursary funds as they deem appropriate based on applications detailed in section ρ .C. - A12.
-The Committee shall continually evaluate the current bursary system and establish a series of best practices for awarding bursaries for a variety of events and/or items. - a.
-The Committee will work with the individuals responsible for determining and appropriating funds for bursaries to implement the established best practices in order to ensure that the process is as fair and equitable as possible. - A13.
-Event and/or service heads are required to attend bursary meetings regarding bursaries provided under their portfolios.
-This can include: - a.
-Director of Conferences (ex-officio) - b.
-Director of Design (ex-officio) - c.
-Orientation Chair or their designate (ex-officio) - d.
-Campus Equipment Outfitters (CEO) Head Manager or their designate (ex-officio) - e.
-Science Formal Convener or their designate (ex-officio) - f.
-EngLinks Head Manager or their designate (ex-officio) - A14.
-Event and/or service heads will work in collaboration with the Bursary Chair, understanding that the Bursary Chair has the final say on their operations relating to Bursaries. - a.
-Event and/or service heads wanting to use the bursary program must reach out to the Bursary Chair a minimum of 3 weeks prior to deadlines. - b.
-Event and/or service heads must properly communicate all operations relating to Bursaries to the Bursary Chair.
+In the case that applicants from all years do not accept their respective nominations, the Committee will be structured to include as equal representation as possible. - b.
+At least three positions are held by elected members of the Engineering Society Council.
+The remaining positions may be filled by non-Council members, although preference should be given to elected Council members. - A.6 The Bursary Committee will be elected in two parts, at two Councils: - A.6.1 Four members will be elected at the last Council meeting prior to the operating year. - A.6.2 A minimum of one first year member of EngSoc will be elected at the first Council in September of the operating year.
+Additional upper year students may be elected at the Chair's discretion. - A.7 Members of the Bursary Committee, upon election, will undergo bursary training organized by the Bursary Chair. - A.8 Members of the Bursary Committee will maintain privacy and not disclose any bursary-related information to members outside of the Committee, and act in an unbiased manner when conducting matters under the Bursary Committee. - A.9 Committee members are still eligible to apply for bursaries. - A.9.1 Voting members must recuse themselves from all deliberations for the specific bursary. - A.9.2 The Chair must recuse themselves from all work related to the specific bursary as outlined in $\rho$ .E and the Deputy Chair shall fulfill these duties instead. - A.9.3 In the case that both the Chair and Deputy Chair are applying to the bursary, a voting member of the Bursary Committee may be selected to act as interim Chair. - A.10 The Committee shall address any issues related to bursaries by presenting a report at Council.
+These reports shall summarize any issues recognized in the awarding of bursaries and actions taken to improve the system. - A.11 The committee shall evaluate bursary applications and dispense bursary funds as they deem appropriate based on applications detailed in section $\rho$ .C.

+- A.12 The Committee shall continually evaluate the current bursary system and establish a series of best practices for awarding bursaries for a variety of events and/or items. - A.12.1 The Committee will work with the individuals responsible for determining and appropriating funds for bursaries to implement the established best practices in order to ensure that the process is as fair and equitable as possible. - A.13 Event and/or service heads are required to attend bursary meetings regarding bursaries provided under their portfolios.
+This can include: - A.13.1 Campus Equipment Outfitters (CEO) Head Manager or their designate (ex-officio) - A.13.2 Orientation Chair or their designate (ex-officio) - A.13.3 Science Formal Convenor or their designate (ex-officio) - A.13.4 Director of Conferences (ex-officio) - A.13.5 Director of Design (ex-officio) - A.13.6 EngLinks Head Manager or their designate (ex-officio) - A.14 Event and/or service heads will work in collaboration with the Bursary Chair, understanding that the Bursary Chair has the final say on their operations relating to Bursaries. - A.14.1 Event and/or service heads wanting to use the bursary program must reach out to the Bursary Chair a minimum of three (3) weeks prior to the first day of the payment period. - A.14.2 Event and/or service heads must properly communicate all operations relating to Bursaries to the Bursary Chair, including but not limited to application/payment timeline, delegate selection, payment method and available funding.